 Join the City of Albuquerque Open Space Division and other local organizations for the annual National River Cleanup event.

-Where: The event hub is on the northeast side of the Central Avenue Bridge at Central and Tingely.
+The event hub is on the northwest side of the Central Avenue Bridge at Central and Sunset.
 Parking spaces are limited, so please carpool!

-PLEASE NOTE: For 2013, the guided rafts provided by Kirtland Air Force Outdoor Recreation will not be available.
-We apologize for the inconvenience.
-The event will focus on trash cleanup in different areas along the banks of the river and in the bosque.
-Experienced boaters are still encouraged to clean trash in the river with your own raft, kayak, or canoe.
+For 2014, depending on water levels in the Rio Grande, the guided rafts provided by Kirtland Air Force Outdoor Recreation may not be available.
+If this is the case, the event will focus on trash cleanup in different areas along the banks of the river and in the bosque.
+Experienced boaters will still encouraged to clean trash in the river with your own raft, kayak, or canoe.
 See below for details.